 This notion will extend into production and will eventually impact every part of the infrastructure, but in the next year expect to see this idea play out in network and application services closest to the application where agility and speed of deployment are becoming increasingly imperative.
 The use of templates “as code” to provision network and application services close to the application will increase consistency while decreasing error rates in production, leading to faster, repeatable, and more stable deployments.

 Whether or not you agree with these predictions, I think it’s likely you’ll agree that automation, orchestration and the infrastructure API economy are going to drive technology and solutions in 2016 because there are few other options for the data center.
 If it’s going to keep up with business growth, it’s got to be a lean, mean resource machine that scales as elegantly and quickly as its very attractive alternative: the cloud.

-The coffee grounds have spoken.Lori MacVittie is a subject matter expert on cloud computing, cloud and application security, and application delivery and is responsible for education and evangelism across F5's entire product suite.
-MacVittie has extensive development and technical architecture experience ...
+The coffee grounds have spoken.Lori MacVittie is the principal technical evangelist for cloud computing, cloud and application security, and application delivery and is responsible for education and evangelism across F5's entire product suite.
+MacVittie has extensive development and technical architecture ...
 View Full Bio